TorqueMech Beta

 Common Symptoms

-• Rough idle or hesitation on acceleration
+• Rough idle or cold-start misfire on the same cylinder

 • Poor fuel economy from incomplete combustion